DataONEorg/member-node-info/readme.md

-This repository contains information about DataONE Member Nodes that can be used for presentations, web sites, and other fora where Member Nodes are being presented.
+This repository contains information about DataONE Member Nodes that can be used for presentations, web sites, and other fora where Member Nodes are being presented such as the [DataONE Search](https://search.dataone.org) pages and the [public web site](https://dataone.org).

+The workflow for changes appearing on the public web site is available in a [Google Doc](https://docs.google.com/document/d/1HNDdNqFANNd_dRQQPnM68vpNawKE5cc6wVc88fOb6h8/edit?usp=sharing).

 ## Files and Folders